nilshartmann/moderne-react-pattern/backend/readme.md

 # Running the backend

 - The easiest is to launch the class `TestBackendApplication` from `src/test`.
 Thanks to Spring Boot's TestContainers support, it will launch the required Postgres database using TestContainers.
+It also automatically sets the `dev` profile.
 - You can also start the database yourself using the `docker-compose.yaml` file in this project's root folder.
-- When Postgres is running, run `BackendApplication` from `src/main`
+- When Postgres is running, run `BackendApplication` from `src/main`.

 ## Using the htmx frontend

+> When starting the backend, you should make sure to set the `dev` profile.
+Setting the `dev` profile disabled Thymeleaf Template cache.
+When using the `TestBackendApplication`, the profile is automatically set.

-If you want to try the htmx frontend, go to `backend` and run:
+If you want to use the htmx frontend, **start the backend first**, as described above.

+When the backend runs, you need to build the (tailwind) CSS files.
+You can do so by running the following commands in the `backend` folder:

 ```bash

 pnpm install
 pnpm watch
 ```

-Note that building the htmx frontend is not part of the gradle build process.
-So if you build the backend jar, the (tailwind) css files might be missing.
+The `watch` script listens for changes in your templates and copies the changed files to the output directory.
+It also re-generated the tailwind `main.css` file, when CSS classes are changed.
+So, while the `watch` script is running, any changes you make to on of the template files, will be picked up automatically, and you should see your changes in your browser after page reload.

 # Running the SPA frontend